 View 14.
-View from Common Hill Road across farmland to Ampfield Wood and over farmland separating Centre from Pucknall and Pucknall from Crook Hill (see open space 7 opposite)
+View from Common Hill Road across farmland to Ampfield Wood and over farmland separating village centre from Pucknall and Pucknall from Crook Hill (see Open Spaces 7 opposite).

 View 15.
 On the Furzedown Road, from the corner at Northwood House looking south, is a panoramic view across open countryside.